On Music Piracy

 first time experiencing an album being in some false manner, such as listening on the PC.

-to do a lot of that, when I was younger.
+I used to do a lot of that, when I was younger.
 In my view, it isn't the same.
-Having something on a tape was a step down in sound,
+Having something on a tape was a step down

-not just the lack of packaging.
-Downloading offers the ability to have the same quality (though not always) and the music
+in sound, not just the lack of packaging.
+Downloading offers the ability to have the same quality (though not always) and

-can then be burned to a CD that possess all the capabilities of the genuine article.
-It can be used to make even more copies,
+the music can then be burned to a CD that possess all the capabilities of the genuine article.
+It can be used to make even

-without losing anything in sound quality.
-Back when we traded tapes, if you then chose to share that with someone and recorded
+more copies, without losing anything in sound quality.
+Back when we traded tapes, if you then chose to share that with someone

-onto another tape, the sound quality got worse and worse.
-By the time you had a fifth or sixth generation copy, Iron Maiden's
+and recorded onto another tape, the sound quality got worse and worse.
+By the time you had a fifth or sixth generation copy,

-Somewhere In Time could end up with the same production quality as Hellhammer's Satanic Rites.
-You got to
+Iron Maiden's Somewhere In Time could end up with the same production quality as Hellhammer's Satanic Rites.

-check the music out, but it wasn't a very good substitute and it made you want to go get the album to get the full experience.
+You got to check the music out, but it wasn't a very good substitute and it made you want to go get the album to get the full

-with their knowledge, or possession, of obscure bands.
+others with their knowledge, or possession, of obscure bands.
 Years ago, this may have been something worthy of respect.
-Now, it's
+Now,

-meaningless.
-When someone can hear of a band and then download their whole discography two minutes later, it kind of nullifies
+it's meaningless.
+When someone can hear of a band and then download their whole discography two minutes later, it kind of

-any sort of credibility that one might achieve by either knowing of an obscure band or "owning" a rare release.
-In the past,
+nullifies any sort of credibility that one might achieve by either knowing of an obscure band or "owning" a rare release.

-it was a big deal that someone was able to track down and obtain such an album, but everything is instantaneous now, so this
+In the past, it was a big deal that someone was able to track down and obtain such an album, but everything is instantaneous

 There are tons more that have a 'collection' of hundreds or even thousands of albums